Yemen records two new coronavirus cases in Hadhramout

-Yemen has reported two new coronavirus infections in Hadhramout, the national emergency coronavirus committee said on Monday, raising the number of diagnosed infections in the war-town country to 12 with two deaths.
+Yemen reported two new coronavirus infections in the province of Hadhramout on Monday, raising the number of diagnosed infections in the war-town country to 12 with two deaths.

-The province of Hadhramout was where Yemen recorded its first case of COVID-19 on April 10.
-The United Nations says it fears the coronavirus could be spreading undetected among an acutely malnourished population with inadequate testing capabilities.
-(Writing by Lisa Barrington; Editing by Andrew Heavens)
+Hadhramout was where Yemen recorded its first case of the COVID-19 disease on April 10.
+The two new cases were being treated in an isolation facility in Mukalla, the provincial capital and a port city.

+Yemen is already grappling with the world's biggest humanitarian crisis caused by a war between a Saudi-led coalition seeking to restore the internationally recognised government, and the Houthi group which drove the government from the capital, Sanaa, in late 2014.
+The emergency coronavirus committee which announced the 12 confirmed cases belongs to the Yemeni government, whose interim capital is in the southern port city of Aden.

 - READ MORE ON: